FoxxMD/multi-scrobbler/docsite/docs/development/dev-source.md

 * Cool Player is by default accessed on port `6969`
 * Your personal instance of Cool Player is hosted at `http://192.168.0.100:6969` and the api is accessed at `http://192.168.0.100:6969/api`

-Because there is an API that MS can actively read this will be a **polling** Source where MS sends requests to Cool Player to get scrobble information -- as opposed to an **ingress** Source like Jellyfin/Plex that uses webhooks from the service to send data to MS.
+Because there is an API that MS can actively read this will be a **polling** Source where MS sends requests to Cool Player to get scrobble information -- as opposed to an **ingress** Source like Webscrobbler that uses webhooks from the service to send data to MS.

 ## Minimal Implementation